Tuscany Wine Trail Cycling Tour

 • 7:30/8:00 wine dinner at Fonterutoli

-Overview: This last and challenging stage will start in the fascinating vineyards of the Via Bolgherese, home to world famous Super Tuscan wines, taking us to the village of Bolgheri riding along the magnificent cypress-lined road celebrated by Italian poet Carducci.
+Overview: This last and challenging stage will start in the fascinating vineyards of the Via Bolgherese, home to world-renown Super Tuscan wines, taking us to the village of Bolgheri riding along the magnificent cypress-lined road celebrated by Italian poet Carducci.
 We continue towards Bibbona and Saline di Volterra along an amazing landscape before making the tough climb up to Volterra, a major Etruscan settlement famous for its alabaster.
 Then in a continuous up and down ride we head to San Gimignano, the wonderful medieval town known around the world for its towers, from which we will reach the nearby Poggibonsi in the Val d’Elsa.
 The last long and soft climb will take us into the Chianti Classico region to Castellina in Chianti, then to the well-deserved finish back at Fonterutoli.

 Day 6: Chianti